mapillary/mapillary-js/doc/docs/intro/start.md

 ### What is MapillaryJS, Exactly?

-MapillaryJS is an interactive, extendable street imagery and sematic mapping visualization platform.
+MapillaryJS is an interactive, extendable street imagery and semantic mapping visualization platform.
 But what does that actually mean?
 Let us go through it together.

 #### Street Imagery